Yes, but she never made a penny off of it. Here's why.

 The seven oil paintings are considered Arlington’s first works of public art.

-Arlington’s Gulf Branch Nature Center was once a private retreat for the rich and famous.
+Once it was a private retreat for the rich and famous.
 Then it went wild.